WrathfulSpatula/vm6502/README.md

 Clone [qrack](https://github.org/vm6502q/qrack).
 Follow the instructions on that repository for installing qrack, including OpenCL support.

+Specify the SDL2 include directory:

+`export SDLDIR=/usr/include/SDL2`

+(...Or wherever your SDL2 headers reside on your system.)

 (From qrack checkout directory:)

 `mkdir _build && cd _build && cmake .. && make install`